TheWiafe/Music-Streaming-Platform/README.md

 ## Installation

 1. Install MySQL Workbench on your machine.
-2. Import the provided dataset into your MySQL Workbench.
+2. Import the provided dataset into your MySQL Workbench (Dataset file attached).
-3. Run the SQL queries to analyze the data.
+3. Run the SQL queries to analyze the data (Queries file attached).
-4. Interpret the results to generate valuable insights.
+4. Interpret the results to generate valuable insights (Key findings and conclusions file attached).

 ## Usage